 A basic google search on judicial examination will not bring you the information you had hoped for.
 The fact that you have landed up here, shows that you followed all the hits and have specific goals and objectives.
 That is a very good thing.
 It tells me that you are willing to put in the effort that is required and secondly that you are willing to use the internet to your advantage.

 Every state has its own pattern and own syllabus.
 For example Delhi and Haryana have objective type of questions in the prelims and subjective Mains.
-Rajasthan has only one paper, Mains and the stress is on drafting as well as concise answers only.
-In most of the papers, you will have to adhere to word limits or answer in order of question paper only.
-In Haryana Judicial Examination (Mains), you will get only one answer booklet for the entire paper.
+Rajasthan (Mains) have to be given in a question and answer booklet with limited space.
+In Haryana (Mains), you will get only one answer booklet for the entire paper.
 Should you use it unwisely, you will not be able to answer the rest of the questions.

 The point of letting you know this is not to scare or confuse you.
 More often than not, the recent graduates are already used to a particular format of answering a paper.
 This information is being given to help you adjust to the thought of a new pattern faster.

 Given below, is a point wise introduction to the judicial examinations:

 1. Every state has it’s own judicial examinations.
 In most cases, they are overseen by the particular High Court in consultation/co-ordination with the State Public Commission.

 2. The examination pattern is keeping in mind the posts advertised.
 The blog, presently, does not contain information for ADJ examinations etc.